Maduro stands in for Venezuela's ailing Chavez in key speech

-Maduro stood in for Chavez with a 10-minute speech to Congress in which he defended the president’s decision to rule the OPEC nation from a hospital bed in Havana, despite opposition calls for him to step aside and name a temporary leader.
+Maduro stood in for Chavez with a 10-minute speech before Congress in which he defended the president’s decision to rule the OPEC nation from a hospital bed in Havana, despite opposition calls for him to step aside and name a temporary president.

 “We are following the constitution in an impeccable manner,” Maduro, Chavez’s heir apparent, told lawmakers, holding up a copy of the 1999 charter Chavez helped write.